edgarsuit/FreeNAS-Report/README.md

 # ZPool & SMART status report with FreeNAS config backup
-Original script by joeschmuck, modified by Bidelu0hm, then by melp
+Original script by joeschmuck, modified by Bidelu0hm, then by melp, and then by me too

 Preview of the output here: http://i.imgur.com/t9Mtqyt.png